BowbiOner/DrawW-me/README.md

 # DrawW-me
-A collaborative canvas that will utilise socket.io, node.js, p5,js for drawing

-Users will connect to the server through socket.io.
-Node is the server that is locally ran and allows packages to be installed to further add features.
+*Intro*:
+-Fade to black-
-Express is the web framework that will give the web application some structure.
-P5 allows ease of use drawing on the canvas
+DrawW-me is a very basic collaborative canvas drawing application that is hosted using Node.js, the framework that gives structure is Express.js, which then utilises Socket.io to handle communication between server and clients & finally P5 library to allow ease of use drawing on the canvas.

+*Features*:
+ Draw simultaneous with other clients, see client list(little buggy), clear your canvas

+ *Start-up*:
+ Node must be installed on your machine (and paths need to be correct), in Terminal or CMD then CD to project path then run with either ```node server.js``` or ```nodemon server.js```.
+Clients will connect either through 127.0.0.1:3000 or http://localhost:3000.